Andrew W. Mellon Foundation

 - Statement of current research interests (no more than 1,500 words).
 This statement should include a description of a potential research project during the Fellowship, preferably one related to the APS collections or programs.

-- Excerpt(s) from dissertation or thesis (no more than 5,000 words).
-An excerpt from a working draft is acceptable.
+- Excerpt(s) from completed dissertation or thesis (no more than 5,000 words).

 - Example of non-scholarly writing, if available.